-For every parkrun around the world, there is an opportunity to host an additional special parkrun event one day a year.
-For our friends all the way over in Canada, their special day is this Friday 1 July for Canada Day.
-To celebrate and mark the annual occasion, many parkruns hold a Canada Day parkrun event.
-We speak to some parkrunners about what the day means to them.
+Friday 1 July is Canada Day, and it is a very special day for Canadians around the World.
+To celebrate and mark the annual occasion, many Canadian parkruns hold a Canada Day parkrun event.
+We speak to some Canadian parkrunners about what the special day and parkrun event means to them.

 As the Government of Canada’s website explains, this special day is an occasion where, “Canadians across the country and around the world show their pride in their history, culture and achievements.”